The basic format for citing articles is as follows:

 Notice that the periodical title is italicized.
 Be careful also to follow the rules for punctuation (commas and periods).

-Our example in the introduction is of a scholarly article, so there’s not much new here:
+Our example in the introduction is of a scholarly article, so there’s little new here:

 Scholarly article from a Database